Localization, Convexity, and Star Aggregation: Abstract

 \section{Abstract}

-Offset Rademacher complexities have been shown to imply sharp, data-dependent upper bounds for the square loss in a broad class of problems including improper statistical learning and online learning.
-We show that in the statistical setting, the offset complexity upper bound can be generalized to any loss satisfying a certain uniform convexity condition.
-Amazingly, this condition is shown to also capture exponential concavity and self-concordance, uniting several apparently disparate results.
-By a unified geometric argument, these bounds translate directly to improper learning in a non-convex class using Audibert's “star algorithm.”
-As applications, we recover the optimal rates for proper and improper learning with the $p$-loss, $1 < p < \infty$, closing the gap for $p > 2$, and show that improper variants of empirical risk minimization can attain fast rates for logistic regression and other generalized linear models.
+Offset Rademacher complexities have been shown to provide tight upper bounds for the square loss in a broad class of problems including improper statistical learning and online learning.
+We show that the offset complexity can be generalized to any loss that satisfies a certain general convexity condition.
+Further, we show that this condition is closely related to both exponential concavity and self-concordance, unifying apparently disparate results.
+By a novel geometric argument, many of our bounds translate to improper learning in a non-convex class with Audibert's star algorithm.
+Thus, the offset complexity provides a versatile analytic tool that covers both convex empirical risk minimization and improper learning under entropy conditions.
+Applying the method, we recover the optimal rates for proper and improper learning with the $p$-loss for $1 < p < \infty$, and show that improper variants of empirical risk minimization can attain fast rates for logistic regression and other generalized linear models.